pinchepasta/mostly-a-Flipper/README.md

 <br>
 This is a highly customized version of the Flipper Zero firmware, but it's much more capable than the basic version, and I'm working on improving it constantly.
+And the best part is, it runs on Cardputer ADV, and all of it's external modules are being made compatible, like the Pingequa CC1101 / NRF24 Hydra combo module on my dev unit.

 <br><br>
 <img src="https://github.com/pinchepasta/mostly-a-Flipper/blob/main/t1.png" alt="mostly-a-Flipper Screenshots"  width="25%" height="25%"> <img src="https://github.com/pinchepasta/mostly-a-Flipper/blob/main/s.png" alt="mostly-a-Flipper Screenshots"  width="25%" height="25%">